 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
 These affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Actual results could differ from those estimates and assumptions.
-Significant management estimates included in the financial statements relate to allowance for doubtful accounts on program, pledges and notes receivables, present value discount on long-term pledges receivable, fair value of certain investments, useful lives of depreciable assets, allocation of costs charged to federal and state programs and the present value of amounts due to CJP.
+Significant management estimates included in the financial statements relate to allowance for doubtful accounts on program, pledges and notes receivables, present value discount on long-term pledges receivable, fair value of certain investments, useful lives of depreciable assets, accrued expenses related to health reimbursement costs, allocation of costs charged to federal and state programs and the present value of amounts due to CJP.